-Getting visitors on your website through various marketing channels is a hard and tedious task.
-So why not strategize your e-commerce marketing to make sure that a large chunk of your customers is converting.
+Getting visitors to your website through various marketing channels is a hard and tedious task.
+So why not strategize your e-commerce marketing to make sure you convert more first-time visitors into buyers?

 First-time visitors on your website are more unlikely to make a purchase but they are assets to the business.
-According to a survey, 97% of the website visitors do not buy on the first visit.
+According to a survey, 97% of website visitors do not buy on the first visit.

 A few other facts about first-time visitors are: